MV Mi Amigo: 1962–1968

 Magda Maria was yet again renamed to Mi Amigo.
 She departed Ferrol on 14 September 1962 bound for the Thames Estuary, where she made some test broadcasts as Radio LN on 306 metres.
 Mi Amigo sailed to Ostend, Belgium, then to Vlissingen, Netherlands where she arrived on 11 January 1963.
 She departed Vlissingen on 15 January and was next reported as putting into Brest, France on 19 January for repairs to her steering gear.
 On 26 January, Mi Amigo departed Brest for Galveston, Texas where her American owners intended to convert her to a luxury yacht.
 She arrived on 4 March.
 It is reported that Mi Amigo broadcast for a short time whilst anchored off Galveston.
 Her studios were gutted and she was stripped of her broadcasting equipment in preparation for conversion to a yacht.

 A proposed purchase by Project Atlanta Ltd, headed by Allan Crawford was stalled due to the closure of Radio Mercur, with financial backers reluctant to invest.
 It took until December 1963 before Crawford could raise the necessary finance.
 Mi Amigo departed Galveston on 28 December bound for Las Palmas, Spain where she arrived on 30 January 1964.
 On 5 February, she docked at Ferrol for repairs to be undertaken, including work aimed at improving her stability.
 Mi Amigo departed Ferrol on 15 February, bound for Corunna, where she arrived on 28 February.
 She departed Corunna on 3 March, bound for Greenore, Ireland where a 141 ft new radio mast was to be fitted.
 Late delivery of the mast meant that she did not depart Greenore for the Thames Estuary until 28 March.

 On 21 April 1964, the ship was caught in a gale off Land's End and the mast was damaged.
 The ship was anchored off Falmouth whilst repairs were carried out by riggers from Portsmouth.
 Mi Amigo arrived off Frinton-on-Sea on 27 April and began broadcasting as Radio Atlanta.
-These broadcasts led to complaints from the General Post Office that communications were being affected.
+Her crew were transported to the ship by the British motor barge Peterna on 9 May.
+Broadcasts from Mi Amigo led to complaints from the General Post Office that communications were being affected.
 As a result, Panama withdrew the ship's registration on 7 May.
 On 2 July, Radio Atlanta merged with Radio Caroline, with Mi Amigo broadcasting as Radio Caroline South.
 A new anchorage in the Thames Estuary was tried for a few days from 2 November but was unsuitable as it was too rough.
 Mi Amigo returned to her former position off Frinton.